Mila (research institute): History

-Mila traces its foundations to the Laboratoire d'informatique des systèmes adaptatifs (LISA) at the Université de Montréal and to the Reasoning and Learning Lab (RL-Lab) at McGill University.
-LISA was founded in 1993 by Yoshua Bengio, a Turing Award winner who is one of the founders of the field of deep learning and is the most-cited living scientist across all fields (by total citations); the RL-Lab was founded in 2001 and is currently co-directed by Professors Prakash Panangaden, Doina Precup, Joëlle Pineau, and Jackie Chi Kit Cheung.
+Mila was founded in 1993 by Université de Montréal professor Yoshua Bengio, a Turing Award winner who is one of the founders of the field of deep learning and is the most-cited living scientist across all fields (by total citations).
+It was originally named the Laboratoire d'informatique des systèmes adaptatifs (LISA).
+Mila also traces its history to the Reasoning and Learning Lab (RL-Lab) at McGill University, which was founded in 2001 and is currently co-directed by Professors Prakash Panangaden, Doina Precup, Joëlle Pineau, and Jackie Chi Kit Cheung.

-In 2017, Mila was established as a partnership between the Université de Montréal and McGill University with École Polytechnique de Montréal and HEC Montréal.
+In 2017, Mila was newly established as a partnership between the Université de Montréal and McGill University, along with École Polytechnique de Montréal and HEC Montréal.

 In December 2020, Mila teamed up with IBM to accelerate artificial intelligence (AI) and machine learning research using open-source technology in a bid to integrate the Quebec institute's open-source software, Oríon, with IBM's Watson Machine Learning Accelerator, an AI model training and inference tool that the tech giant offers to businesses.